4 min read

-In 99% of instances, use your “raised” voice to instruct from the dugout rather than yell or reprimand out of anger or frustration.
+Always be sure to use your “raised” voice to instruct rather than yell or reprimand out of anger or frustration.
 Players know the difference.
-And if they don’t like to be instructed (aka “coached”) then a conversation needs to be had with that player and she may need to spend some time on the bench.
+And if they don’t like to be instructed (aka “coached”) then a conversation needs to be had with that player and they may need to spend some time on the bench.

 Practice is different in games in the sense that the game is not “on the line” and there is not a crowd watching.
 This environment makes it much for conducive for teaching, encouraging, and correcting on the fly.

 We can stop drills to make corrections, pull a player to the side and talk to them when necessary, or simply shout group instructions to the team.
 And we can do this in a way where we do not need to be as worried about embarrassing a player (since a crowd is not watching).

 However, demeaning and screaming at a player will embarrass them no matter what the environment might be.
 And every player is different in what they can handle so it’s important to get to know your players.

 Some players can take a lot of verbal “pushing” while some players cannot handle as much.
 Getting to know each players “temperature” is important so that you can learn how to best motivate them individually.